 During 1990 the Company amended its Stock Bonus Plan to become an Employee Stock Ownership Plan ("ESOP").
 By means of a bank note, subsequently repaid, the Company reacquired 561,652 shares of its common stock during fiscal 1990.
 These shares plus approximately 510,000 additional shares issued by the Company from its authorized, unissued shares were sold to the ESOP in May 1990.
 Shares were released for allocation to participants based on a formula as specified in the ESOP document.
-By the end of fiscal 2000, all shares (1,071,652) had been allocated to participant accounts of which 498,361 shares remain in the ESOP.
+By the end of fiscal 2000, all shares (1,071,652) had been allocated to participant accounts of which 463,318 shares remain in the ESOP.

-Deferred Compensation Plan:
+Deferred Compensation Agreements:

-The Company has a program for key employees providing for the payment of benefits upon retirement or death.
-Under the plan, each key employee receives specified retirement payments for the remainder of the employee's life with a minimum payment of ten years' benefits to either the employee or his beneficiaries.
-The plan also provides for reduced benefits upon early retirement or termination of employment.
-The Company pays the benefits out of its working capital but has also purchased whole life or term life insurance policies on the lives of certain of the participants to cover the optional lump sum obligations of the plan upon the death of the participant.
-During the years ended April 30, 2009 and 2008, three former employees who were receiving retirement benefits, died.
-The Company received proceeds from the life insurance policies on these participants.
-The amounts received exceeded the cash surrender value of the policies and the Company recognized gains of approximately \$217,000 and \$290,000, respectively, for the years ended April 30, 2009 and 2008.
-Deferred compensation expense charged to operations during the years ended April 30, 2009 and 2008 was approximately \$436,000 and \$1.1 million, respectively.
+The Company has a series of agreements with key employees providing for the payment of benefits upon retirement or death.
+Under these agreements, each key employee receives specified retirement payments for the remainder of the employee's life with a minimum payment of ten years' benefits to either the employee or his beneficiaries.
+The agreements also provide for lump sum payments upon termination of employment without cause and reduced benefits upon early retirement.
+The Company pays the benefits out of its working capital but has also purchased whole life or term life insurance policies on the lives of certain of the participants to cover the optional lump sum obligations of the agreements upon the death of the participant.
+During the year ended April 30, 2009, a former employee eligible for retirement benefits, died.
+The Company received proceeds from the life insurance policies on this participant.
+The amounts received exceeded the cash surrender value of the policies and the Company recognized a gain of approximately \$217,000 for the year ended April 30, 2009.
+Deferred compensation expense charged to operations during the years ended April 30, 2010 and 2009 was approximately \$491,000 and \$436,000, respectively.